piotr-ginal/discord-token-grabber/README.md

 ## Limitations of the Program

 - **User Execution Required**: The program must be run on the victim's machine, emphasizing the importance of caution when executing unknown programs or scripts.
-- **Token Accumulation Issue**: In cases where multiple Discord accounts are used, or passwords are frequently changed, the large number of tokens generated may exceed message character limits, preventing their transmission.
+- **Token Accumulation Issue**: In cases where multiple Discord accounts are used, or passwords are frequently changed, the large number of tokens discovered may exceed message character limits, preventing their transmission.
 - **Browser Support**: Currently, this proof of concept only targets Google Chrome.
 However, the vulnerability is not limited to a single browser and can potentially be demonstrated across different platforms, including the Discord client itself.

 ## Conclusion